0Deen/yobihapp/README.md

-# Mental Health Assessment Application
+# (YobraApp) is a Mental Health Assessment Application

 This is a mental health assessment application that uses a machine learning model to predict mental health conditions based on various factors.